xinyzhao/WebViewJavascriptBridge/README.md

 	setTimeout(function() { document.documentElement.removeChild(WVJBIframe) }, 0)
 }
 ```
+> WKWebView doesn't have to do this, only UIWebView does.

 5) Finally, call `setupWebViewJavascriptBridge` and then use the bridge to register handlers and call ObjC handlers: